Table Of Content

 From the native functionality of the device, to the usage environment of the user, all of these factors and simple UX design basics combined can be used to create a web page that offers a good user experience.

-Different devices offer different functionalities that could be incorporated within your design.
+Different devices offer different functionalities that could be incorporated within your adaptive website design.
 But how are we to know what facets of technology to manipulate in order to create a good multi-platform design?

-Listed below are some of the most critical factors we can use to make our web designs look good on different screen sizes, for a great user experience.
+Listed below are some of the most critical factors we can use to make our responsive designs look good on different screen sizes, for a great user experience.

-Unlike PCs, mobile devices like smartphones and tablets allow users to interact with your webpages in a different, more interactive way.
-From pinch-to-zoom to rotate and double tap, these interactions should be used when making your simple websites compatible for different screen sizes.
+Unlike PCs, mobile devices like smartphones and tablets allow users to interact with your mobile-first responsive design in a different, more interactive way.
+From pinch-to-zoom to rotate and double tap, these interactions should be used when making your simple mobile-first adaptive design compatible for different screen sizes.

 - Design Hierarchy

 Mobile screens have a smaller visual size that can be used to show your content.
-As such, your page needs to adapt in a way that it doesn’t look like a text wall, boring the users and making them scroll repeatedly.
+As such, your fluid responsive design needs to adapt in a way that it doesn’t look like a text wall, boring the users and making them scroll repeatedly.

 Navigation is something that needs to be uniform no matter the medium of viewing you use.
 Learning an entirely new navigation paradigm will only result in end-users having a bad user experience.
-And while navigation design is a complex task, consistency will help you ensure that your users have a seamless experience moving from device to device when using your website.
+And while creating a fluid adaptive design is a complex task, consistency will help you ensure that your users have a seamless experience moving from device to device when using your website.

 In the responsive vs. adaptive design debate, adaptive design is the less popular option when it comes down to it.
 However, despite its low popularity, it can help a lot of sites adapt to different screens without affecting your UX.